Time, results, treatment, blood, vial, papers, charting, review, progression

 How is HIV transmitted?

 HIV passes from 1 person to another through certain body fluids.
 The infected fluid passes through mucous membranes to reach the bloodstream.
-Blood, semen, vaginal fluids, and breast milk can all contain HIV.
+For instance, blood, semen, vaginal fluids, and breast milk can all contain HIV.
 The most common methods of transmitting HIV include:1

 • Unprotected anal or vaginal sexual intercourse